infor-design/enterprise-wc/doc/TESTING.md

 - In chrome go to url `chrome://inspect/`
 - Click the "inspect" target and then click go in the debugger to get to your test debug point

+## Running test in watch mode

+If your doing a lot of testing and changing you can save a lot of time running jest in watch mode.
+When you do any tests that change will be quickly rerun.
+To do so type `npm run test:watch` in the command line and then change a test file and watch that it reruns right away.

 ## Debugging e2e Tests

 We could improve this...